 Surprisingly, Anna Leigh was introduced to the sport of pickleball just two months ago.
 Anna Leigh and her family evacuated their home in Delray Beach, Florida to head north to Pennsylvania due to Hurricane Irma in September.
 Upon landing in Pennsylvania, Anna Leigh and her family (including her mother, Leigh, who is also a killer Pickler) learned the game of pickleball to pass the time.
 Just two months later, Anna Leigh won gold in her first pickleball tournament.
 I, like many of you, may be shocked by Anna Leigh's breadth of pickleball knowledge, strategy and skill in such a short amount of time.
 However, after getting to know Anna Leigh, it is not surprising that she has become a quick study of the game of pickleball, as she is a true competitor, athlete and student of the game.
 Anna Leigh is a breath of fresh air on the pickleball court and a pleasure to play both with or against in social and competitive play.
 She is definitely one to watch and will continue to be one to watch for years to come.

 Do you know any young pickleball talents?
 We would love to hear about the young pickleball talents that will soon be the face of pickleball.
-Please share with us and brag about his or her pickleball accomplishments by leaving a comment below, by posting on our Facebook page (www.facebook.com/picklerllc) or by sending an e-mail to us at email@example.com.
+Please share with us and brag about his or her pickleball accomplishments by posting on our Facebook page (www.facebook.com/picklerllc) or by sending an e-mail to us at email@example.com.